redhat-cop/cloud.aws_ops/roles/ec2_instance_terminate_by_tag/README.md

 User can specify a tag key-value pair for which the ec2 instances with matching tag key-value pair will be terminated.

+Instances with termination_protection enabled will not be terminated.
+To terminate instances with termination_protection enabled, please set `terminate_termination_protected_instances` to `True`.

 Specify following values in role vars

 tag_key_to_terminate_instances
 tag_value_to_terminate_instances
+terminate_termination_protected_instances

 example: